1985

 Motocross with J.M Bayle

 After water and snow, dirt was in the spotlight.
-The universe was different, but the mindset, the same.
-Jean-Michel Bayle, whose art of trajectory and carving turns was similar to that of surfers, windsurfers or snowboarders, wrote the most beautiful pages of French motocross history.
-At the OXBOX MX event in Reygades (Corrèze, France), a large and eminently friendly European pro-amateur gathering shook up prejudices by proving that beyond the motorized aspect, one found the elements dear to the brand's other sports.
+The universe was different, but the mindset remained the same.
+Jean-Michel Bayle, whose skill in trajectory and carving turns resembled that of surfers, windsurfers, or snowboarders, wrote some of the most beautiful pages in French motocross history.
+At the OXBOX MX event in Reygades (Corrèze, France), a large and friendly European pro-amateur gathering challenged stereotypes by proving that, beyond the motorized aspect, you could find the elements dear to the brand's other sports.

 jmbayle